zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/owned-entity-types.md

 You can use `OwnsMany` in `OnModelCreating` to configure a collection of owned types.
 Owned types need a primary key, if there are no good candidates properties on the .NET type, EF Core can try to create one.

-We have two most straightforward solutions.
+We have the two most straightforward solutions.

 ### Solution 1